Mike11199/.NET-typescript-rock-climbing-and-ski-shop/cdk/README.md

 Deploy shared infrastructure first; its workflow bootstraps missing CDK environments in both regions.
 The [site workflow](../.github/workflows/deploy-cdk-aws.yml) then deploys the repository, builds and pushes the frontend, API, and PostgreSQL images, and deploys the application and media stacks together.
 It reads the hosted-zone ID from shared exports.

 A fresh account needs GitHub AWS credentials and the region configured, plus domain registration/name-server delegation.
-The existing SSM parameters `JWT_STRING_SKI_SHOP` and `GOOGLE_OAUTH_CLIENT_ID` must also be supplied.
+The existing SSM parameter `GOOGLE_OAUTH_CLIENT_ID` must also be supplied.
 Media uploads and database schema/data migration are separate from CDK resource deployment.

+CDK generates and retains the JWT secret, reusing it across deploys without rotation.
+ECS injects it automatically; `JwtSecretArn` locates it for local use.

 ## Runtime and data